 | 2024 | Owner contact updated | Matthews Family Trust | CRM Update | Confirmed |

-Available records suggest that ownership originated with the Smith family reservation in 1954, was partially conveyed to the Johnson family, and later transferred through the Matthews estate.
-The 1996 probate record appears to be the weakest link in the chain and should be reviewed before relying on the current ownership percentage.
+Ownership appears to originate with the Smith family reservation in 1954, pass partially to the Johnson family, and later move through the Matthews estate.
+The 1996 probate record looks like the weakest link in the chain and should be reviewed before anyone relies on the current ownership percentage.

 An undivided one-half interest in and to all oil, gas and other minerals in the NW/4 of Section 12, Township 8 North, Range 4 West.